 What do you think of the state of professional wrestling as a whole (i.e, content, language. etc)?
-Where do you see professional wrestling headed?
+Where does Terry Taylor see professional wrestling headed?

 Is that attributed to societal differences or simply the type of content that is being pushed?

-It was great.
-It turned the wrestling business around.
+Terry Taylor: It was great because it turned the wrestling business around.
 Vince Russo revolutionized the wrestling business.
-He is the one that brought the WWF back from the Goon and Freddy Lee Floyd and all that stuff, with all that revolutionary stuff, the vignettes and all that.
-He is the one that turned the WWF around, he is the reason they beat WCW after 94 weeks, whatever it was.
+He is the one that brought the WWF back from the Goon and Freddy Lee Floyd and all that stuff.
+With all that revolutionary stuff and the vignettes and all that.
+He is the one that turned the WWF around and the reason they beat WCW after 94 weeks or whatever it was.
 He is the reason they kept beating them.
-Of course he was edited by Vince McMahon, but still.
+Of course, he was edited by Vince McMahon, but still.
 It is a lot easier to edit something than it is to create it.

 What are your feelings about hardcore wrestling?
 Is it stale and what does it need to maintain the audience’s interest?

-The fall of WCW is something I am aware you are close to.
-How would you describe your working relationship with Vince Russo, Eric Bischoff and the rest of the roster of WCW?
+The fall of WCW is something you are close to.
+How would Terry Taylor describe your working relationship with Vince Russo, Eric Bischoff and the rest of the roster of WCW?

 Have you ever considered working in tag competition more often or simply as a singles wrestler?
 Why?

-It doesn’t matter.
-I appreciate you watching, but Cyrus and me are the Border City Wrestling tag team champions.
-I like being a single wrestler, but it doesn’t really matter, I like tagging too.
+Terry Taylor: It doesn’t matter.
+I appreciate you watching, but Cyrus and I are the Border City Wrestling tag team champions.
+I like being a singles wrestler.
+It doesn’t really matter because I like tagging too.
 If I have to tag with a partner I like and somebody that likes me, and we have good chemistry, that’s fine.
-If I have a partner I can’t stand and he can’t stand me, that happens too.
+At times, I may have a partner that I can’t stand and he can’t stand me, that happens too.